cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

   *  **Trachea**
     * Mean diameter of 1.8 cm and a length of 11cm
     * D-shaped cross section
-    Curved cartilages anteriorly and longitudinal muscle (trachealis) posterioly.
+    Curved cartilages anteriorly and longitudinal muscle (trachealis) posteriorly.
 External pressure of 40cmH<sub>2</sub>O is sufficient to occlude the extrathoracic trachea.
     * Flow is typically turbulent in the trachea and large airways
   *  **Bronchi**
     * Comprise the first four divisions of the trachea